Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 The only main advantage of these algorithms is that they can be scaled really well in parallel.
 The best paper is OpenAI's work that uses a clever trick where the seperate workers exchange what random seed they used rather than the actual parameters of the system.

 [Evolution Strategies as a Scalable Alternative to Reinforcement Learning](https://arxiv.org/abs/1703.03864) uses a very clever trick to parallelize Evolution Strategies to train tasks.
+The trick is that rather than the agents sharing all of their parameters with a central server or one another (which would be quite expensive for large networks), they simply share the random seed they used.
+Then you can recompute locally what parameters each agent must have used.
 The main advantage of using an approach like this that is has great wall clock time if you parallelize it really well, and also that it can learn very diverse policies because it searches through the parameter weights.
 A nice package and blog post is listed [here](http://blog.otoro.net/2017/11/12/evolving-stable-strategies/).

+The other popular algorithms include things like cross-entropy method, CMA-ES, and others.

 # Parallel Training of Reinforcement Learning: